Davis Law New Mexico has over 40 years' experience representing New Mexicans

 Office Manager / Paralegal

 Kristina M. Tice serves as both the Office Manager and Paralegal for Davis Law New Mexico.
-She was born and raised on the east coast, and has lived in New Mexico for the past 18 years.
+She was born and raised on the east coast, and has lived in New Mexico since 1999.
 Kristina graduated with honors from the University of New Mexico in 2003 with a Bachelor’s Degree in Criminology/Political Science.
 After college, Kristina spent five years working for the Bernalillo County Metropolitan Detention Center’s Civil Litigation/Internal Affairs Unit, and she worked for seven years as a paralegal for a local civil defense firm before joining Davis Law in May 2016.
 Kristina has handled cases in both state and federal courts in the areas of jail and corrections misconduct, police misconduct, employment/discrimination, medical malpractice, personal injury and wrongful death.
 Kristina is an invaluable resource to the firm’s lawyers and acts as a liaison between them and the clients.
 She also works closely with the firm’s clients to keep them updated and actively involved in their cases.